Genie (Girls' Generation song): Japanese version

 The music video teaser was released August 16, 2010, and the full music video was released August 25, 2010, it was also their first video to be filmed in Japan.
-It begins with a young boy (EXO's Chanyeol) who found an old lamp and a scale model of a circus tent in an old attic.
+It begins with a young boy (Exo's Chanyeol) who found an old lamp and a scale model of a circus tent in an old attic.
 After rubbing the lamp, the camera zooms inside the tent where the Girls' Generation can be seen coming to life as the song begins to play.
 The girls then alternately switch to different costumes as the boy rubs the lamp once again, where in they are seen on an old television screen with a huge candy cane and colorful balloons.
 The music video ends with the boy rubbing the lamp again before magically disappearing into another scene where he is walking out of a limousine with Girls' Generation members meeting him on the red carpet at a premiere event.
 It is implied that his wish had been granted by lamp.
-There are also individual close-up scenes of members dressed in old fashioned pink shirts.

-Most of the choreography remains the same as the Korean version, with a slight tweak to some of the steps.
-The difference is that in the Japanese version there are some parts where member Taeyeon moves to the front position to sing her solo verse before going back and rejoining the other girls to form a line.
-While in the Korean version, Taeyeon does not do this.
-Also, all the girls pose with a hand salute at the end.
-In the Korean version, only member Seohyun does it as her "end pose".
-A dance version was also released which features the girls wearing their brown soldier uniforms which were one of the costumes that they wore in the music video.